 Dublin Scioto HS is an excellent school consistent with the high standards set throughout the district.

 Dublin Scioto High School is a public high school in Dublin.
-The principal of Dublin Scioto High School is Mr. Donis E. Toler Jr. and can be contacted at email@example.com.
-1,146 students go to Dublin Scioto High School and are mostly Multiracial; Black, non-Hispanic; and Hispanic.
-39% of the 1,146 students here are classified as "economically disadvantaged", and 28% get reduced lunch prices.
+The principal of Dublin Scioto High School is Mr. Donis E. Toler Jr., whose e-mail is email@example.com.
+1,146 children attend Dublin Scioto High School and identify primarily as Multiracial; Black, non-Hispanic; and Hispanic.
+39% of the 1,146 students here are classified as "economically disadvantaged", and 28% have subsidized lunches.
 The student to teacher ratio at Dublin Scioto High School is 14:1.
 Dublin Coffman High School is one of the nearest high schools.

 - Ceramics sculpture

 - Computer arts

 - Video film production

 - Cross country

 - Field hockey